The adipose tissue-specific proteome

 The adipose tissue transcriptome

-Transcriptome analysis of the adipose tissue can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
+Transcriptome analysis of the adipose tissue can be visualized with regard to the specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the adipose tissue compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in adipose tissue as well as in all other tissues.
-(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in adipose tissue as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (nTPM≥1) in adipose tissue as well as in all other tissues.

 Protein expression of genes elevated in adipose tissue